George Fernandes: Party memberships and railway ministry

-Fernandes broke away from the erstwhile Janata Dal and formed the Samata Party in 1994, which became a key ally of the Bharatiya Janata Party (BJP), a party which is the current form of the erstwhile Bharatiya Jana Sangh.
+Fernandes broke away from the erstwhile Janata Dal and formed the Samata Party in 1994, which became a key ally of the Bharatiya Janata Party (BJP).
 BJP formed a short-lived government in the 1996 general elections along with the Samata Party and other allies.
 The government survived only for 13 days, since the BJP could not gather enough support from other parties to form a majority.
 Fernandes later served in the opposition along with BJP during the two United Front governments (1996–1998) led by Janata Dal ministers H. D. Deve Gowda and Inder Kumar Gujral.
 After the collapse of the United Front ministry led by Gujral, BJP and its allies won a slender majority in the 1998 general elections.
-The government lasted only for 13 months, due to the non-co-operation of All India Anna Dravida Munnetra Kazhagam (AIADMK) leader Jayalalitha.
+The government lasted only for 13 months, due to the non-co-operation of All India Anna Dravida Munnetra Kazhagam (AIADMK) leader Jayalalithaa.

 After the collapse of the second BJP-led coalition government, BJP and its allies formed a 24 party alliance called National Democratic Alliance (NDA), which became the first non-Congress coalition government in post-independence India to survive a full five-year term (1999–2004).
 Later, Fernandes became the convenor of NDA.
 On 27 July 1999, the Janata Dal again split into two factions, the Janata Dal (United) and the Janata Dal (Secular).
 In 2003, Fernandes reunited with the Janata Dal (United), and also merged his Samata Party with it.